4.6 miles

 Access:

-From Jackson, drive north on WY Hwy 89 6.8 miles to Gros Ventre Road junction.
-Turn right and drive 4.5 miles.
+From Jackson, drive north on WY Hwy 89 for 6.8 miles to the Gros Ventre Road junction.
+Turn right (the first exit off the roundabout) and drive 4.5 miles.
 Park in the pull-off/summer road entrance for the Gros Ventre campground.

 Description:

-The descent can be made via the same trail, and depending on snow condition, can be rather fast and challenging.
-If the snow is stable and soft, after the initial ½ mile down from the summit, one can ski down the south faces or further skier's right to the southeast facing slopes.
-These lead down through a series of glades and progressive slopes that offer easier grades for the nordic skier.
+Descent: Retrace your steps along the same trail for the descent.
+Depending on snow conditions, the descent can be quite fast and challenging.
+If the snow is stable and soft, after the initial half-mile descent from the summit, you can opt to ski down the south faces or further to the skier's right, where southeast-facing slopes await.
+These slopes lead you through a series of glades and progressively gentler inclines, providing easier grades for Nordic skiers.

-Return to the base of the butte where your climb began, and ski out the flat last ½ mile to the parking area.
+Return: Once you've returned to the base of the butte where your journey began, glide the final flat half-mile to reach the parking area.